apache/cassandra-java-driver/manual/core/README.md

 list of available options, and cross-reference with the sub-sections in this manual for more explanations.

+By default, `CqlSession.builder().build()` fails immediately if the cluster is not available.
+If you want to retry instead, you can set the [reconnect-on-init](reconnection/#at-init-time) option in the configuration.

 ##### Contact points

 If you don't specify any contact point, the driver defaults to `127.0.0.1:9042`: